JarateKing/TF2-Hud-Reference/1-APPENDIX/MissingElements.md

 ## HudDamageIndicator

 HudDamageIndicator is an element that appears inside hudlayout.res.
+It controls the red marker that rotates around the crosshair for a short time whenever you take damage.
 By default, it looks like this:
 ```
 	HudDamageIndicator
 	{